FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \textbf{System-level Robustness}.
 This notion deals with hardware and software robustness and must be considered in production environments with FL models where proper software development and deployment standards are needed.
 Testing coverage and system reliability are the main metrics for this notion.

 \begin{itemize} \item \textit{Testing Coverage}.
-It guarantees that the developed functionaries in the client federation adhere to the FL requirements.
-This is important to FL because an FL model evolves critical functionality like broadcasting messages to distributed clients, client selection, and model aggregation.
+It guarantees that clients adhere to the federation requirements such as broadcasting messages to distributed clients, client selection, and model aggregation.
 This metric can be implemented using different methodologies, such as robust system delivery, ranging from code review, unit testing, integration testing, system testing, and acceptance testing \cite{gitiaux2021aura}.

 \item \textit{System Reliability}.
 It deals with the probability and the duration of time of failure-free operation \cite{reliability_metrics}.
 It is measured based on error, timeout, and dropout rates.
 The error rate is normally calculated as the number of failures over a given amount of time.
 The maximum timeout measures the time the server should wait to receive client model updates.
 Finally, the dropout rate is the number of clients leaving the federation (to speed up convergence, optimize resources, or due to errors) divided by the total amount of clients.
 A high dropout rate can also indicate a less reliable FL system. \end{itemize}